-Whilst the foreign power was not named, The Australian Cyber Security Centre (ACSC) said in a new report that they had "identified the presence of particular Remote Access Tool malware popular with state-sponsored cyber adversaries, amongst other malware associated with cybercrime," Reuters
+Whilst the foreign power was not named, The Australian Cyber Security Centre (ACSC) said in a new report that they had "identified the presence of particular Remote Access Tool malware popular with state-sponsored cyber adversaries, amongst other malware associated with cybercrime," Reuters reported.

 Don’t miss your chance to take part in the world’s first global cyber insurance event

 “In this instance, the ACSC attributed the primary compromise to a foreign intelligence service, however, security controls in place were insufficient to protect the network from more common threats associated with cybercrime,” the report states.

 At the time of the attack, in December 2015, media reports blamed the Chinese government – charges the Chinese foreign ministry dismissed, Reuters reported.

 The attack was just one in an 18 month period of monitoring from the ACSC, which saw 1,095 cyber security incidents on Australian government systems that were deemed “serious enough to warrant operational responses,” the report continued.

 In a telephone interview with Reuters, the prime minister's cyber security adviser, Alastair MacGibbon, did not name the country behind the attack but said "we've been very open in saying that it was a foreign government, and a foreign intelligence service, at that".